 A surgeon with specialist training in the surgical management of diseases of the large intestine (bowel), including the colon, rectum and anus.

-A procedure where a special maginifying instrument called a colposcope is used to examine the cervix, vagina and vulva.
+A procedure where a special magnifying instrument called a colposcope is used to examine the cervix, vagina and vulva.

 A nurse who provides health care to people in their homes or a community health centre.

-When medication is supplied at a reduced cost by a drug company because it is not funded by the Australian Government Pharmacutical Benefits Scheme.
+When medication is supplied at a reduced cost by a drug company because it is not funded by the Australian Government Pharmaceutical Benefits Scheme.

 Treatments that are sometimes used in addition to standard medical treatments, for example acupuncture, massage therapy, hypnosis, and meditation.

 When there are no signs of cancer after treatment is completed.

 A surgical procedure to remove the entire vulva and deep tissues, including the clitoris.